 Footnotes to Sex

-Footnotes to Sex (Viking / Penguin) about a flailing relationship – set in London and Paris.
+Footnotes to Sex (Viking / Penguin Books UK) about a flailing relationship and academic failure – set in London and Paris.

 Endorsements and Review Quotes:

 'A wonderfully impressive first novel: subtle, smart and very funny.
 I loved this book'

 'Fast, fun, friendly and fly ... the storytelling is effortless and droll: Seinfeld meets Dorothy Parker'

 'A smart, funny, and acutely observed dissection of modern love'

 'Farlane's keen emotional intelligence gives her debut novel an integrity which makes it rather more than a footnote itself'

 'A wry comedy.
 Subtly delicious.
 Farlane's ear for comic dialogue is superb'

 'Wise, stylish and embarrassingly funny, shows we're all fools for love'